inexorgame-obsolete/wiki-mirror/Inexor-Tree-API.md

 This tree also needs to be implemented in C++; here are the implementation steps how I imagine them (prone to change).
 (I know that most of the pseudocode below will not compile; I just hope it serves to illustrate the Idea).

 (1) in order to do this we can build on the already existing `SharedVar<typename T>` and add a path parameter to I (somehow, I will have to figure that out).
-The basic features a SharedVar contais would then be (1) Observability (creating differentials) and (2) assingment of a path in the tree.
+The basic features a SharedVar contais would then be (1) Observability (creating differentials) and (2) assignment of a path in the tree.

 (2) In the next step we would need to build on that and add support for structures: Add a `SharableStructure` abstract base class; sharable structures inherit from that class and contain a buch of SharedVars; the shared vars are the variables of that structure that are actually synced between instances.
 Now you can create a `SharedVar<MyStructure> foobar{ "/foo/bar", ... }` where MyStructure extends SharedStructure.
 SharedVar recognoces that MyStructure inherits from SharedStructure.
-Now, if MyStructure contains a sharedVar under `name/`, this could bew accessed under `/foo/bar/name`.
+Now, if MyStructure contains a sharedVar under `name/`, this could be accessed under `/foo/bar/name`.

 (3) Now that we have the structures, we need the Log and the Set. `SharedSet<std::vector, int> my_number{ "/settings/my_number" }` would create a SharedSet containing lots of files with integer values backed by an std::vector.
 SharedSet/SharedLog would take anything SharedVar can take.
-We should also implement multiple bacing structures for performance (std::list, std::unordered_map, maybe boost::multimap for the SharedLog because it uses two kes, ...).
+We should also implement multiple bacing structures for performance (std::list, std::unordered_map, maybe boost::multimap for the SharedLog because it uses two keys, ...).

 The last three steps, did not implement the protocol.
 In fact the only purpose this really served was annotating our code with the tree structure.
 Now comes the slightly harder part: We need to find some reflection data to extract the information we just annotated (https://github.com/AustinBrunkhorst/CPP-Reflection/) and then we need to parse (https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.compiler.parser) and update our protocol files to reflect the tree and we need generate glue code to generate protobuf diffs from our C++ differentials and apply them on the other side. (http://szelei.me/code-generator/, https://stackoverflow.com/questions/12111381/template-based-c-c-code-generation).
 I know it sounds rather difficult but with the resources provided it should be doable.

 In this process we need to be very careful in order to stay backwards compatible (particularly, the protocol files and possibly the reflection data should be stored on disk and manually checked in in order to ensure full control).

-Finally, we also need to think about custom datastructures that require custom diffs: We need to add support for them by allowing SharedStructures to implement special functions (diff, patch or so) that generate diffs with handcoded protocol files.
+Finally, we also need to think about custom data structures that require custom diffs: We need to add support for them by allowing SharedStructures to implement special functions (diff, patch or so) that generate diffs with hand coded protocol files.

 ## Roadmap